 A study of the use of special events for evangelistic purposes.
-Attention will be given to evangelism through revivals and crusades as well as events in athletics, seasonal celebrations, men's ministries, women's ministries, and age group ministries.
+Attention will be given to evangelism through revivals, as well as sporting events, seasonal celebrations, men's ministries, women's ministries, and mercy ministries.

 EVANG 5393 Media-Based Evangelism